Typhoon survival tips before and aftermath

 - Ensure a proper meeting place if the smartphone is not working.

 - Note down the important emergency number.

-- If typhoon destroys your private home, it is advisable to stay elsewhere.
+- If a typhoon destroys your private home, it is advisable to stay elsewhere.

-- Watch out for snakes which can have entered your house
+- Watch out for snakes that can have entered your house.

 Return home only after authorities have given the green light announcing the if is safe for the dwelling.